Adele P. Margolis, Dover Publications, 2006

 How to use the book?

 How do I use the book and what is it good for?
-At the beginning there are small – quarter size – pattern blocks, which you can redraw on paper, and use them to try out the individual steps of modifying basic blocks.
+At the beginning, there are small – quarter size – pattern blocks, which you can redraw on paper, and use to try out the individual steps of modifying basic blocks.
 This is really cool as you avoid doing real size alterations and one saves a lot of paper, time and money too.
-All you are going to need is the book, paper, a pencil, a pair of scissors and an scotch tape.
-It is great for practicing different design types.
+All you are going to need is the book, paper, a pencil, a pair of scissors and scotch tape.
+It is great for practising different design types.